EcsRx/ecsrx/docs/faqs-etc.md

 ### Why should I use it?

-No reason really, if you like the ECS pattern but want to have reactive systems then this may be a good fit, if not then probably not for you.
+No reason really, if you like the ECS pattern but want to have reactive systems then this may be a good fit, it also can potentially be used in any .net application/framework so you could write your main game logic without even touching an engine.

 ### Is ECS better than MVVM/MVC/MVP/MGS?